tulsirai/aws/serverless/apigateway-lambda-dynamodb/README.md

    Load Test Resust: Run 1 with defaul memory of 128 MB in `order-microservice`
    ![Test 1 ](assets/loadtest-result1.png)

-   Once the 1st Load Test completes, observe statistics such number of requests, Avg. response time.
+   Once the 1st Load Test completes, observe statistics such as number of requests, Avg. response time.
    Then add more memory in `order-microservice` to 512 MB and rerun the test with the same parameters as in the 1st run.

     ![Lambda Configuration ](assets/lambda-config.png)